BujuHeatonAdegbile/BujuHeatonAdegbile/README.md

 - 🌍  I'm based in 🇬🇧
 - 🚀  I’m currently working on building out my professional portfolio
-- 🧠  I’m currently learning React, TailwindCSS and MySQL
+- 🧠  I’m currently learning React and TailwindCSS
 - 🤝🏽  I’m looking to connect with like-minded individuals
 - ⚡️   Fun fact: At the age of 15 I moved out of London to Lincolnshire - we ended up owning 8 cows at one point! (update - I now live back in London)
 - 📫 How to reach me: bujuheaton02@gmail.com